difference between lok sabha and rajya sabha

 What types of bills can be introduced in the Lok Sabha?

-Most types of bills can be introduced in the Lok Sabha, including private member bills (introduced by non-government members) and government bills.
+Most bills can be introduced in the Lok Sabha, including private member bills (introduced by non-government members) and government bills.
 However, money bills (related to taxation and government spending) can only be introduced in the Lok Sabha.